William and Rhea Seath Awards in

 -

-Mentorship & Training: Meet with assigned business mentor on a regular basis throughout the program (minimum once per month).
-Attend Engine's entrepreneurial skills development workshops or other entrepreneurial training as suggested by mentor.
+Mentorship & Training: Meet with assigned business mentor on an as appropriate basis throughout the program (minimum at the project start).
+Attend Engine's entrepreneurial skills development workshops or other entrepreneurial training as appropriate and suggested by mentor.

 -